BytesFromStella/PhoenixWebsite/README.md

 ## Development Process

 This is a **private repository** for an internal group project.
-The development follows an agile methodology with regular check-ins.
+The development follows an agile methodology with regular meetings, talks and a good flow with communication throughout the production process.

-### Workflow:
+### Workflow and team contribution+strengths

-1. Assign tasks based on team strengths.
+1. Assign tasks based on team strengths
-2. Develop features in separate branches.
+2. Develop features in separate branches when necessary.
+This was a small project, so using a single branch was an acceptable use of the repository.
+If we had major features being implemented independently, we would use multiple branches where Stella would commit merging and integration.
 3. Conduct code reviews before merging into `main`.
 4. Deploy updates in staging before production release.

 ---